Overview

 Plugin

 The plugin is the package manager for the RBLX Essentials ecosystem.
-It handles discovery, deployment, configuration, and removal of packs — entirely within Studio, without touching any project files manually.
+It handles discovery, deployment, configuration, and removal of packs, all within Studio without touching any project files manually.

 How It Works